cacophony-wj/servitium/README.md

 When you reach your first exterior world location, you will be prompted to enable _Survival Mode_.
 This mod disables fast travel and requires eating, drinking, and staying warm to survive.
 The option can be changed later in the default "Gameplay" settings of _Skyrim_.

 You will also receive a prompt about which Divine and/or Daedra you wish to worship, depending on your race.
 Choose according to your preference.

-## Modifications

-Unlike many modlists, _Licentia_ was designed for ease of customization.
-You are welcome to make whatever additions desired provided the understanding is reached that support for them is not guaranteed.
-You can find guides for commonly-made customizations below.

-- To improve performance on low end or midrange systems, [consult the Performance Improvement Guide.](https://github.com/cacophony-wj/licentia_black/blob/main/Vast-Performance-Improvement.MD)
-- To enable controller support for _Licentia,_ [consult the controller guide](https://github.com/cacophony-wj/licentia_black/blob/main/controller-guide.md).
-- To use _Skyrim Outfit System_ (the transmog mod) properly, [consult the guide for it here](https://github.com/cacophony-wj/licentia_black/blob/main/SoS-OutfitSystem-Guide.md).
-- To add new animations to your copy of _Licentia_, [be sure to run Nemesis afterward](https://github.com/cacophony-wj/licentia_black/blob/main/How-To-Run-Nemesis.md).
-- To add outfits to your copy of _Licentia,_ [consult the BodySlide document](https://github.com/cacophony-wj/licentia_black/blob/main/How-To-Add-Outfits.md).
-- To add a few mods that are commonly requested, [consult the Common Additions document.](https://github.com/cacophony-wj/licentia_black/blob/main/Common-Additions.md) You can request your own!
-- **NOTE:** _Synthesis_ is no longer mandatory for most additions, but you can run it if you really want to.
-[Use the guide here.](https://github.com/cacophony-wj/licentia_black/blob/main/How-To-Run-Synthesis.md).

-For help with your additions, stop by my Discord server and you might just get it!

 ## Updating the Modlist